Asimov Press

 Moonshots: Occasionally, we commission freelancers to produce densely-written problem statements, called moonshots.
 These are typically two pages in length and introduce a key problem (such as blood shortages in the U.S.), describe current approaches to address it, and conclude with tentative, near-term solutions.
 Moonshots must be simple to understand, but detailed enough to motivate readers to work toward solving them.

 Interviews: Occasionally, we commission freelancers to produce written interviews.
-We seek to publish interviews with leading authorities that make sense of, or provide context for, unfolding events in biology or metascience.
+We seek to publish interviews with leading authorities that make sense of, or provide context for, technologies and big ideas that foster human and animal flourishing.
 Please pitch us with your interview idea, and we’ll work together to make it happen.
 We’re especially intrigued by interviews that humanize people, clearly articulate their ideas, and could help more people contribute to an open research problem.

 Examples of interviews we’d like to publish include: Feeding the World Without Sunlight with Mike Hinge, What the Webb Space Telescope will Show Us Next with Jane Rigby, and the 80,000 Hours podcast with Kevin Esvelt.